Herbert Hoover: Hoover's image building

-Phillips Payson O'Brien argues that Hoover had a Britain problem.
-He had spent so many years living in Britain and Australia, as an employee of British companies, there was a risk that he would be labeled a British tool.
+Phillips Payson O'Brien argues that Hoover had a British problem.
+He had spent so many years living in Great Britain and Australia, as an employee of British companies, there was a risk that he would be labeled a British tool.
 There were three solutions, all of which he tried in close collaboration with the media, which greatly admired him.
 First came the image of the dispassionate scientist, emotionally uninvolved but always committed to finding and implementing the best possible solution.
 The second solution was to gain the reputation of a humanitarian, deeply concerned with the world's troubles, such as famine in Belgium, as well as specific American problems which he had solved as food commissioner during the world war.
 The third solution was to fall back on the old tactic of twisting the British tail, which he employed during the 1925–1926 worldwide rubber crisis.
 The American auto industry consumed 70% of the world's output, but British investors controlled much of the supply.
 Their plan was to drastically cut back on output from British Malaya, which had the effect of tripling rubber prices.
 Hoover energetically gave a series of speeches and interviews denouncing the monopolistic practice and demanding that it be ended.
 The American State Department wanted no such crisis and compromised the issue in 1926.
 By then Hoover had solved his image problem, and during his 1928 campaign he successfully squelched attacks that alleged he was too close to British interests.